 - Download the YAML file generated for the cluster

 - Deploy the YAML file to your clusters to initiate the import process either using "kubectl" or "helm"

 - You must have cluster-admin privilege to import the cluster into the controller

 If successful, you should see output similar to the image below

-Once registration starts, and the k8s operator and cluster blueprint addon components are successfully deployed,
+Once registration begins, and the k8s operator and cluster blueprint add-on components are successfully deployed,